 An introduction to the ten best classical songs of Bollywood, based on Hindustani classical music.
 A great collection for those who love Classical or Bollywood music, or prefereably... both !

-SILSILA is one of those few movies where eminent musicians took up the challenge of composing Bollywood music, and their success is there for all to see.This song is one of the most melodious songs in this raag, and it reverberates with positive energies and hope !
-This melodious number with beautiful visuals was composed in Raag Bhupali by Shiv Hari (Shiv Kumar Sharma & Hari Prasad Chaurasia).
+'SILSILA' (1981) is one of those few Bollywood movies where eminent musicians, renowned for classical compositions, took up the challenge of composing its music, and their great success is there for all to see.This song is one of the most melodious songs ever composed in this Raag, reverberating with positive energies and hope of two protagonists madly in love with each other, unaware of the complications that fate has stored in for them.
+What makes it unique is the flowing set of strong, positive emotions, uninhibited, they seem a little too good for this world.
+The melodious joy still contains an unstated threat, as only Raag Bhupali could have done!
+This masterpiece with beautiful visuals was composed by Shiv Hari (Shiv Kumar Sharma & Hari Prasad Chaurasia).
 Kishore Kumar and Lata Mangeshkar have made it memorable with their top class singing, while the lyrics of Javed Akhtar make it very meaningful.

 - Best Bollywood Songs in Raag Yaman Kalyan